LeSean McCoy Says HE Is the NFL's Best Running Back. Whatcha Gonna Do About It?

 Wear a yellow jacket, like Terrell Davis, like LaDainian Tomlinson.
 Two more greats were enshrined last weekend.

 So here's the issue: This isn't 1997, when Davis, nearly blinded by migraines, single-handedly shredded the Green Bay Packers in the Super Bowl.
 It's not even 2007, when LT had his seventh straight 300-carry season.
 Teams very, very, very rarely build their rosters around the running back in 2017.
-They'd rather listen to music on Spotify than buy a CD and fly drones than feed a Tamagotchi.
+They'd rather listen to music on Spotify than buy a CD, would fly drones instead of feeding a Tamagotchi.

 Most teams have taken a cue from the New England Patriots, and why not?
 The Patriots dynasty began with Antowain Smith, JR Redmond and (a discarded) Corey Dillon and, a decade later, raged on with (a recycled) LeGarrette Blount, Shane Vereen, James White and Dion Lewis.